RobIsaTeam/courses/_posts/2016-02-08-4-threejs-introduction-to-javascript.markdown

 So that's not the way to copy.
 An intuitive way to copy might be a `.copy()` function, but for some reason this doesn't exist.
 It may in future, but for now, we will need to make use of workarounds.

-For a list, we can use a mapping function:
+For a array, we can use a mapping function:

 {%highlight javascript%}
 var copy_pets = pets.map(function(element_in_object) {